 Find out more: fridge reviews – see which fridges were rated as Which?
 Best Buys

-21-30: How to save money when eating out
+Save money when eating out

-Eating out is a luxury that most of us enjoy from time to time, although it can sometimes prove expensive.
+Eating out is a luxury most of us enjoy from time to time, although it can sometimes prove expensive.

 When you arrive at your dinner destination, you'll simply need to remind your server that you booked through a special deal online.

 Joining some chain restaurants' own clubs can save you a lot of money.
-These tend to be free to sign up to via email, and are run by large chains such as Chez Gerard, Gourmet Burger Kitchen, La Tasca, Pizza Express and Wagamama.
+These tend to be free to sign up to via email, and are run by large chains such as Gourmet Burger Kitchen, La Tasca, Pizza Express and Wagamama.